Intruder at actress Sandra Bullock's Los Angeles home arrested

-LOS ANGELES (Reuters) - An intruder arrested at the Los Angeles residence of actress Sandra Bullock while the Oscar winner was home is being held on $50,000 bail on Monday, according to county jail records.
+LOS ANGELES, June 9 (Reuters) - An intruder arrested at the Los Angeles residence of actress Sandra Bullock while the Oscar winner was home is being held on $50,000 bail on Monday, according to county jail records.

 Joshua Corbett, 39, was arrested on suspicion of burglary, a felony, on Sunday morning at Bullock’s property after an emergency call was placed from the home, Los Angeles Police spokeswoman Wendy Reyes said.